Academy Member Inducted 2005Map & Directions

 - Wrongful Death

 A graduate of the University of Wisconsin Law School, James P. Lingl was admitted to the Wisconsin Bar in 1975 and the California Bar in 1977.
 He received his initial mediation training in 1992 from the faculty of Pepperdine University Law School - Straus Institute for Dispute Resolution in conjunction with the Ventura Center for Dispute Settlement.
 He has continued to pursue extensive specialized mediation training since that time.
 In July of 2005 he completed Ombudsman training through the International Ombudsman Association.
 In October of 2010 he completed his masters degree program in conflict resolution at California State University Dominguez Hills.
-Mr. Lingl has served as an adjunct professor at the Southern California Institute of Law, where he teaches an ADR course as well as a condominium law course.
+Mr. Lingl has served as an adjunct professor at the Southern California Institute of Law, where he taught an ADR course as well as a condominium law course.
 He has had ODR training and practice as part of his extensive conflict resolution experience.

 Memberships & Affiliations

-Mr. Lingl is an AV rated member of the California and Wisconsin State Bars.
+Mr. Lingl is an AV rated inactive member of the California and Wisconsin State Bars.
 He has served on the Board of Directors of the Ventura Center for Dispute Resolution (VCDS) from 2002 until 2015, was President of the Board from 2003 until 2008 and was again selected to lead the organization as it's President for 2015.
 He is a Member of the Southern California Mediation Association (SCMA), a past Board Member of SCMA, and has been a presenter at SCMA Annual Conferences.
 Jim is a member of the Channel Island Chapter of the Community Associations Institute, a member of its prestigious College of Community Association Attorneys, and an emeritus member of the California Legislative Action Committee.

 He serves as a mediator for the Ventura County Superior Court, for the Ventura Center for Dispute Settlement, and in his private practice, with more than 900 successful mediations completed.

-Jim is a proud member of Mediators Beyond Borders (MBB), an international peacemaking organization with which he served as the Director of Operations from July, 2009 until February, 2011.
+Jim is a proud supporter of Mediators Beyond Borders (MBBI), an international peacemaking organization with which he served as the Director of Operations from July, 2009 until February, 2011.
 He was elected to the Board of Directors of NAFCM, the National Association for Community Mediation, in March, 2011 and served two terms until he was termed out in 2017.
 He remains in an advisory role with the organization.

 In addition to his extensive litigation, mediation and arbitration experience, Mr. Lingl has conducted numerous facilitations involving both large and small groups, leading to better communication and functioning within those groups.